QuakeMigrate/QuakeMigrate/docs/installation.rst

 .. code-block:: bash

-    conda create --name quakemigrate python=3.9 pyqt
+    conda create --name quakemigrate python=3.9
     conda activate quakemigrate

-We include at this stage the Qt backend which is used to render the figures made by QuakeMigrate.
 All other dependencies will be handled during the installation of QuakeMigrate, outlined in the next section.

 Installation via `pip`
 ----------------------